Search by Keyword

 After all was said and done, however, John still made it public that he thought “Why Don't We Do It In The Road?” was “one of his best.”
 Paul thought so too: “It's a great track, isn't it?
 Good vocal, though I say it myself."

-It should be noted here that many sources claim that Paul initially played drums on the song and Ringo came in the following day and contributed on drums as well.
+It should be noted here that many sources claim that Paul initially played drums on the song and Ringo came in the following day and contributed drums as well.
 This apparently is a misunderstanding.
-As stipulated above, John assumed that Paul recorded the song entirely himself and is quoted as saying that it was "him drumming" but, as he himself admits, he wasn't present when the song was recorded.
+As stipulated above, John assumed that Paul recorded the song entirely himself and is quoted as saying that it was "him drumming" but, as Lennon himself admits, he wasn't present when the song was recorded.
 Both Paul and Ringo are on record saying that the drums were performed by Ringo, and they obviously would know since they were there.
 Paul's guitar thumping at the beginning of the song may also have led authors to assume that Paul was playing drums.
 Mark Lewisohn's authoritative book "The Beatles Recording Sessions" also sites Ringo as the sole drummer on the song, Mark being treated to listening to all of the takes of the song in preparation for writing this book.

 Both the mono and stereo mixes of the song were made during a marathon 24-hour control room session on October 16th and 17th, 1968, from 5 pm to 5 pm.
 Only one attempt was needed for both the mono and stereo mix to get them to the desired state, these mixes created by George Martin and engineers Ken Scott and John Smith with oversight from Paul and John.
 The one noticeable difference between the mixes is that the handclaps are missing in the introduction on the mono mix.